Nebula-AWS-Consulting/RCW-Infrastructure-Campaign/src/client-frontend/README.md

 2. App logic for route structure & session restoration.
 3. High-level pages and how they might use environment-driven data.
 4. Key considerations around authentication, state management, and future enhancements.

-Below is an **updated documentation outline** that integrates details of the `userSlice` (referred to as `userAuthAndInfoSlice`) into the overall front-end architecture.
-This addition clarifies how authentication data and language preferences are stored in Redux.